 She is an artist exhibiting nationwide in museums, universities and arts centers from San Diego and Seattle to Minnesota, to Cambridge, and she describes Hien as a man of compassion and strength.
-She met him as a football player at San Diego State.
+She met him as a football player at San Jose State.
 He came to America as a young child and grew up in a close family in a poor neighborhood in the central valley of California.
 He has studied immigration law and works with teenagers facing the kinds of challenges he has faced, helping them to win scholarships, to get to college.

 He stands in this portrait with his weight balanced and his hands open.
 She is expanding a new work around his image, she says.
 She may map his body, and his scars.